 Next meeting

-Chapter 5: Consequences for Consumers
+Chapter 5: Implications for Consumers

-- Last legal phase : You can still purchase 1S-LSD at this time.
+- Last legal phase: You can still purchase 1S-LSD at this time.

-- Possession : Unlike some NPS bans, possession will not be exempt.
+- Possession: Unlike some NPS bans, possession will not be exempt.

-Chapter 6: Consequences for Traders
+Chapter 6: Implications for Retailers

-- Sales stop : Mandatory immediately upon publication.
+- Sales suspension: Effective immediately upon publication.

-- Clearance sale : Remaining stock may be sold until then.
+- Clearance sale: Remaining stock may be sold until then.

 Table: Overview of current decisions

-| Theme | status | Duration/Procedure |
+| Topic | Status | Duration/Procedure |

-| Smoking/Vaping in the car | Ban decided | Effective immediately |
+| Smoking/Vaping in the Car | Ban approved | Effective immediately |

-| Nitrous oxide & GHB | Legislative procedure | approximately 3 months |
+| Nitrous Oxide & GHB | Legislative process | about 3 months |

-| 1S-LSD / LSD core | Ban decided | Entry into force unclear |
+| 1S-LSD / LSD core | Ban approved | It is unclear when it will take effect |

 | 6.
-NpSG amendment (ETMC etc.) | Not yet treated | Expected Oct–Nov 2025 |
+Amendment to the NpSG (ETMC, etc.) | Not yet addressed | Expected Oct–Nov 2025 |

-Chapter 7: International Perspective
+Chapter 7: An International Perspective

 - 1S-LSD is already banned in many EU countries.